csesoc/website/backend/editor/OT/README.md

 	}
 }
 ```
-so whenever we get an operation from the client we:
+So whenever we get an operation from the client we:
  1. communicate it to the document_server via a pipe
  2. the operation is then transformed against the entire log of operations the server has applied
  3. the operation is then applied to the server's representation of the document
- 4. the operation is then communicate to all other clients
+ 4. the operation is then communicated to all other clients

 ### The document server wants to propagate operations
 If you remember previously how it was mentioned that the document server "propagates" operations to the clients?
 It does that by sending these operations down a channel maintained by each client